Insurance Fraud Criminal Defense Lawyer Joel Bacher

 What To Do If You Are Questioned For Insurance Or Disability Fraud

 Being arrested for insurance fraud because of suspicious claims is not to be taken lightly.
-If you are arrested, or under suspicion or investigation, for insurance fraud, do not talk to the police or authorities (e.g. human resource or even the insurance company itself) about the charge.
+If you are arrested, or under suspicion or investigation, for insurance fraud or any financial crime, do not talk to the police or authorities (such as human resource personnel or even the insurance company itself) about the charge.

 Do not try to explain to the authorities the integrity of your claim.
 Exercise your right to remain silent and get a criminal defense lawyer at your first opportunity.
 Request a call to a criminal defense lawyer at your first opportunity and continue to remain silent in the meantime.